Welcome to Charms 101!

 As you say Wingardium start the “Swish” motion.
 Time the swish so that it ends just after you begin saying Leviosa.
 Then, as you finish saying Leviosa, do the “Flick.”
 And remember, keep your mind focused on the target of your spell and visualize drawing energy from your body as we practiced before.
 I know it may take some time for you to get used to doing all of these things at once, but with practice, casting this spell and many others will become easier.

-There are a few short assignments for you to complete today.
-An essay describing how you got your wand, a worksheet, and a quick short answer quiz.
+There are a few short assignments for you to complete today: A worksheet, and a quick short answer quiz.
 As always, make sure to read each question carefully and take your time.
 I am sure you will all pass with flying colors.
 I promise!

 Image credit: Soul Writing, World of Mysteries, Harry Potter Encyclopaedia